On $q$-Analogs of Some Families of Multiple Harmonic Sum and Multiple Zeta Star Value Identities: Introduction

+and combining it with Theorem \ref{TG}, we get the following statement confirming the conjecture of Ihara \emph{et al.} \begin{cor} Every multiple zeta value of weight $w$ is a $\Q$-linear combination of the Hoffman ${\star}$-elements $\zeta^\star(s_1, \ldots, s_d)$ with $s_i\in\{2,3\}$ and $\sum s_i=w$. \end{cor}

+In her Ph.D. thesis, Glanois also conjectures that the motivic version of Theorem~\ref{thm:general-Glanois} should hold (see \cite[Conjecture 4.5.1]{Glanois2015}), whose proof should follow from Theorem~\ref{thm:general-Glanois} and a Galois descent argument used first by Brown in \cite{Brown2012} to prove that all the periods of mixed motives unramified over $\Z$ are $\Q[\frac1{2\pi i}]$-linear combinations of MZVs.
+The motivic version of Theorem~\ref{thm:general-Glanois} would imply the motivic version of the Conjecture of Ihara {\it et al}.\ for the space of motivic multiple zeta values.

-{\bf Acknowledgement.} JZ is partly supported by NSF grant DMS-1162116.
+{\bf Acknowledgement.} KHP and THP gratefully acknowledge support from the Research Immersion Fellowships of the Fields Institute.
+JZ is partly supported by NSF grant DMS-1162116 and the Severo Ochoa Excellence Program at ICMAT.
 He also would like to thank the Max-Planck Institute for Mathematics, the Morningside Center of Mathematics in Beijing and the Kavli Institute for Theoretical Physics China for their hospitality where part of this work was done.